KVWF

 KVWF (100.5 FM) is a radio station licensed to Augusta, Kansas, United States.
 The station serves the Wichita area.
-The station is currently owned by Rocking M Media.
-The station's studios are located in Wellington and the transmitter is in Andover.
+The station is currently owned by MyTown Media.
+The station's studios are located in downtown Wichita and the transmitter is in Andover.

 Frequency history

+'Bob FM', country formats

 KVWF is the newest and most recent station to sign on in Wichita.
-The station would officially sign on the air on March 30, 2006, with an adult hits format, branded as "100.5 Bob FM" and call letters KIBB.
-On February 14, 2008, at 10 a.m., after two months of simulcasting, the adult hits format and KIBB call letters would be moved to the newly acquired 97.1 frequency; subsequently, 100.5 would flip to a country format, branded as "100.5 The Wolf".
-The station would temporarily hold 97.1's former KGGG call letters until February 21, when the station switched call letters with a station in Iowa.
+The station would officially sign on the air on March 30, 2006, with an adult hits format, branded as "100.5 Bob FM" and call sign KIBB, under the ownership of Connoisseur Media.
+On February 14, 2008, at 10 a.m., after two months of simulcasting, the adult hits format and KIBB call sign would be moved to the newly acquired 97.1 frequency; subsequently, 100.5 would flip to a country format, branded as "100.5 The Wolf".
+The station would temporarily hold 97.1's former KGGG call sign until February 21, when the station switched call signs with a station in Iowa.
 The Wolf started with a "10,000 songs in a row" promotion, which is common among newer radio stations, in order to attract an audience.

 On November 23, 2015, KVWF flipped to classic country, branded as "100.5 Hank FM".
 The move takes place almost a year after former classic country station KFTI-FM was sold to Envision and flipped to Rhythmic AC (the format was subsequently moved to 1070 AM).

 Rocking M Media acquired KVWF and KIBB from Connoisseur Media effective September 30, 2017, at a purchase price of $3.3 million.

+AAA 'Flight'

 On December 2, 2017, at Midnight, KVWF began stunting with Christmas music.
 On December 28, at 2 p.m., KVWF flipped to an adult album alternative format (the first of its kind in the market), branded as "Flight 100.5".
 The first song under the new format was "I Won't Back Down" by Tom Petty.